Minestom/minestom.net/docs/setup/your-first-server.md

 ```kotlin
 plugins {
     id("com.gradleup.shadow") version "8.3.0"
 }
 ```

 :::
 With all of this done, all we need to do is run the `shadowJar` task to create a working uber (fat) jar for Gradle!
 (The jar will be put in `/build/libs/` by default).

-For Maven we will add a execution property and the `jar-with-dependencies` tag for our jar (It will be outputted in `/target/`).

-Now, just to be sure that you understood everything, here is a complete `build.gradle`/`build.gradle.kts`/`pom.xml` file with a few extra niceities added.
+Here is a complete `build.gradle`/`build.gradle.kts` file with a few extra niceities added.

 :::tabs
 === Gradle (Groovy)